Adamapb/WIndows_Stuff/README.md

 6. run "./winscript.ps1"
 7. Review "scripterino" directory
 8. If **ADAM** says 2nd script is operational, run it as a .bat
+9. Script does not handle user rights.
+Configure manually.
-9. Proceed with checklist, completing what the script did not
+10. Proceed with checklist, completing what the script did not
-10. Review the notes/tips section of the checklist
+11. Review the notes/tips section of the checklist